 Automattic can purchase bulk licenses for paid online training and run its entire Gutenberg team and core team through the program.
 It can pay for on-site training for individual teams that are geographically close to one another.
 It is a model we have seen work elsewhere, such as how Target reacted to its own accessibility suits.

 Automattic could even offer seats in the training (online, probably) to the WordPress volunteer team leads.
 It increases their skills and provides some benefit to donating all their time.

-Automattic is a billion dollar company.
+billion dollar company.
 Given what is pays developers, it can afford to hire a capable accessibility professional to help set standards.
 Add more money and it can hire all the way up to a Chief Accessibility Officer.

 Automattic can, and should, seek accessibility consultants to get its new processes and teams off the ground.
 Having a dedicated person with a solid background in accessibility will be necessary to drive this effort on a day-to-day basis and carry the recommendations of consultants forward.

 It is important to pay people to test, but especially to pay people with disabilities to perform testing as well.
 These are (likely) not hires, but is still about paying experts for their skills and insight.

 Bringing people in to perform testing is critical for any project.
 After the accessibility work has been completed and accessibility testing has validated it, it is important to perform standard usability testing.
 That usability testing must include people with disabilities.